nicklafferty/craftycody/content/crafts/diy-simple-updated-bathroom-cabinets.md

 I've seen tons of people online struggle with the best way to paint cabinets.
 I came across a video a while ago that illustrated a top tip for painting them- **foam rollers**.

 Let me tell you, they work _wonders_.
 I've also started using them whenever I paint furniture.
 The paint goes on so evenly and there are no brush strokes.
-They also make a really satisfying sticky sound as you paint.
+They also make a satisfying sticky sound as you paint.

 Alright, let's see how these cabinets turned out.